Valer100/winaccent/docs/getting-started/example-usage.md

     # Other platforms
     #
     # You will need to find different ways for retrieving the
-    # system accent color hardcode it to a different color.
+    # system accent color or hardcode it to a different color.

     print("The script is running on an unsupported platform.")
 ```